Richard-Quayson/Ashesi_Social_Network/README.md

 ## Program Overview:
-For an overview on the project, check the file task_instructions.pdf the main tree.
+For an overview on the project, check the file task_instructions.pdf in the main tree.

+## UI for Flutter:
 Find the Figma design for the Flutter [here.]()

 ## Future updates: